 The large trees in the policy grounds survived the storm and are older.
 There are some fine examples of beech, oak, ash and sycamore and also some North American species such as Douglas and Noble Firs.
 The tallest Douglas Firs, planted only 80 years ago, are over 160′ tall and growing strongly.

 The timber price is subject to the vagaries of international markets and exchange rates, while ever-increasing haulage rates cause a problem for this bulky low-value product.
-Consequently we have recently changed to forestry based primarily on low input natural regeneration where this can be achieved.
+Consequently we are aiming to change to forestry based primarily on low input natural regeneration where this can be achieved.
 The output is lower but, if it costs next-to-nothing to grow the stuff, . . .

 In 1987 we started a timber harvesting and marketing co-operative with our neighbouring estates and this now handles over 30,000 tons of timber per annum.